dsevero/dsevero/content/_index.md

 type: docs
 ---
 <img src="http://2.gravatar.com/avatar/5f4137714834378cbeb267932bb101c3?s=200" style="border-radius: 15%; float: left; padding-right: 15px ">
-I'm a graduate student at the <a href="https://www.ece.utoronto.ca/">University of Toronto</a> and <a href="https://vectorinstitute.ai/">Vector Institute for Artificial Intelligence</a>.
+I'm a Ph.D. student at the <a href="https://www.ece.utoronto.ca/">University of Toronto</a> and <a href="https://vectorinstitute.ai/">Vector Institute for Artificial Intelligence</a>.

 My research interests are lossless data compression, information theory, and AI.
+Data sources usually have some type of structure, such as graphs and sets.
+This means we can compress them better by taking this structure into account during compression.
+Unfortunately, existing methods that do this are either sub-optimal (don't achieve the Shannon bound) or computationally intractable.
+I’m interested in building computationally efficient compression algorithms that can be used with deep generative models on structured data, as well as their connections to bayesian methods.

-Originally, I am from Florianópolis (Brazil) but I've lived in New Jersey, Orlando, Toronto, São Paulo, as well as other smaller cities in the south of Brazil.
+Originally, I am from Florianópolis (Brazil) but I've lived in New Jersey, Orlando, Toronto (now), São Paulo, as well as other smaller cities in the south of Brazil.

-Currently interning at [Facebook AI Research (FAIR)](https://ai.facebook.com/) for the summer.
+Previously, I interned at [Facebook AI Research (FAIR)](https://ai.facebook.com/) with [Karen Ullrich](https://karenullrich.info/) in the summer of 2021.

 ---